mithunm93/dexter/README.md

 ### [Try it out](https://bot.api.ai/eb6dd4da-a542-4f5a-9dcf-29c28d843adc)

 Here are a few things you can ask it:

 - Tell me about cyndaquil
 - How big is lampent?
 - What is good against groudon?
 - Give me a random pokemon

  Check out the [Wiki](https://github.com/mithunm93/dexter/wiki) for a full list of Dexter's capabilities.

+ ### Acknowledgements

+This project couldn't have been done without the [poke API](http://pokeapi.co/), huge props to that team for putting the information together!